 Increasing the number of mental health professionals in poorer schools will have a dramatic effect on student success.

-Furthermore, social workers make all the difference in the world for children who suffer with substandard conditions at home.
-Whereas most parents do their best, sometimes there isn’t enough food, or time for homework, or even understanding.
+Furthermore, social workers make all the difference in the world for children who suffer from substandard conditions at home.
+Whereas most parents do their best, sometimes there isn’t enough food, or time for homework or even understanding.
 Parenting is one of the toughest jobs out there, which is why a skilled social worker can get engaged with a student’s home life before it becomes a problem at school.